 For additional injury prevention data, please see the Florida Injury Surveillance Data System page.

-In 2010, the Office of Injury Prevention (now the Injury Prevention Program) developed a new campaign, WaterproofFL— Pool Safety is Everyone’s Responsibility.
+In 2010, the Injury Prevention Section developed a new campaign, WaterproofFL— Pool Safety is Everyone’s Responsibility.
 The campaign emphasizes layers of protection: supervision, barriers, and emergency preparedness, and follows national recommendations.
 Explore WaterproofFL.com to learn the steps you can take to secure your pool and protect Florida's children, or to download campaign materials and information.